Skip to main content

 For example, media writers in advertising agencies, known as copywriters, are constantly in communication with small teams within the ad agency, with brand representatives, and with representatives of the legacy and social media outlets where their content will be placed.
 They have a good idea of what the final product should look like before they gather most of the information they will use to write.
 This communication practice is essential for setting a project scope and understanding what types of information they are expected to gather.

 Most advertising copywriters would say that information from the brand is not enough to successfully market a product.
 Advertisers not only need to know product features and specifications, they need to know what previous ad campaigns have focused on.
 They also need timely information about what audiences think, and they need to know what trends are dominating the market for any given product.
-Before asking for funds to conduct external research, copywriters and other creators working in advertising should find out if that information has already been gathered and is available in house.
+Before asking for funds to conduct external research, copywriters and other creators working in advertising should find out if that information is available in house.

 Public relations and public affairs professionals have another challenge, which is to manage crisis communications.
 When a crisis happens, be it at a large corporation, small company, or government agency, etc., public relations professionals will demand to know everything possible about the causes of the crisis and what the organization's plan of action is.
-PR professionals may suggest plans of action, but they are primarily charged with learning about the issue and quickly developing a strategy for a public communication plan.
+Public relations professionals may suggest plans of action, but they are primarily charged with learning about the issue and quickly developing a strategy for a public communication plan.
 At the root of internal information gathering in public relations is to get the internal "story" and to discuss what will be emphasized when and on which media platforms.

 Internal information gathering is essential.
 It helps set expectations for the writing task or project and makes sure relevant institutional knowledge is shared.
 That said, it is only the start of a process.